chef/chef-web-docs/content/install_chef_air_gap.md

 ### Required Gems

-The following Ruby gems are required to install private Supermarket via the supermarket-omnibus-cookbook:
+The following Ruby gems are required to install private Supermarket using the supermarket-omnibus-cookbook:

 * mixlib-install
 * mixlib-shellout